jerryq27/jerryq27.github.io/_drafts/python-project-i.md

 description: A simple overview for my friends who've shown interest in learning Python.
 date: 2024-07-11 05:48:21 +0000
 ---
+# Python Project I

+Write a program that takes the following [file](old/README.md.old) full of codes and convert it to ASCII.

 ## Prerequisites